2012–2014 Super League licences: Outcome

 Using the RFL criteria, there has been an increase in the standard of Super League clubs on the previous licensing period.
 Wigan Warriors improved from a B to an A licence.
 Catalans Dragons, Hull Kingston Rovers and Huddersfield Giants improved from a C to a B licence.
 There were three additional applications, with only one not meeting minimum requirements.

 On 31 March 2011, Widnes were granted a licence for the 2012-2014 Super League seasons.
 Halifax had also met the requirements for a licence, but were not awarded one.
 Barrow had failed with their licence bid.

 The future: 2015–17 licences

 Planning for the next licence period, 2015–17, began in 2009.
-The RFL is working with its members in Super League and the Championship to agree minimum standards in Business Management, Facilities, Finance, Commercial/Marketing/Community and Playing Strength/Performance.
+The RFL, working with its members in Super League and the Championship to agree minimum standards in Business Management, Facilities, Finance, Commercial/Marketing/Community and Playing Strength/Performance.

 Gary Tasker, the RFL's Director of Development, reiterated: "Clubs need to be aware that we are raising the bar for the next licence period and showcasing the Super League competition in high quality, 21st Century stadium facilities remains a key strategic objective."

 This was, however, a complete waste of time as the RFL decided on a completely new structure for the 2015 Super League season which included bringing back promotion and relegation.

+However in 2023, the RFL in association with IMG effectively brought back licensing in the form of Grading, a more robust points operated system that ranked every professional club.